Frequently Asked Questions

 -

-My role is to provide scheduled counselling sessions only.
+Our role is to provide scheduled counselling sessions only.

-I do not offer crisis calls, on-call services or emergency services.
+We do not offer crisis calls, on-call services or emergency services.

 -